daanicccch/Channel-Admin-TG/profiles/stavki/POST_RULES.md

 PLACEMENT: One in the headline, one in the text body.
 Never at the very end.

 5. FINAL CHECKLIST (INTERNAL)

+Analytical Depth: Are injuries, venue, H2H, and seasonal form all covered?

+Direct Verdict: Is the likely winner/outcome explicitly clear?

 No Closing Statement: Does it end abruptly on a fact?
-(Remove "Good luck" or "Stay tuned").

-No Market Talk: Are "market loads," "volumes," and "line drops" removed?

-Direct Info: Are there at least 2 specific team-related facts?

 Symbol Check: No $ signs or 🔍 icons?